gSchool/ada-1-intro-to-ruby/02-methods/03-built-in-methods.md

 1. Parameters if any, `other_str`
 1. Return value `true or false`

-Next the documentation gives a description of the method:
+Next, the documentation gives a description of the method.
+This is where you can find out what the **responsibility of the method** is, and its intended purpose.

 ```txt
 Returns true if str contains the given string or character.